 This information might help doctors prevent the development of ulcers and also improve the condition of their patient.
 This incredible device that is a scanning device is known by the name DFirst.

 How does this device work?
 Well, it looks for hot places and spots which have a higher temperature than the normal one.
-This is done on the feet of those people who have diabetes.
+This is done on the feet of those who have diabetes.
 In order to find out how this device works watch the video below.

 Doctors think that these hot spots imply of areas of inflammation that consequently might cause foot ulcers.

 Diabetes might lead to nerve damage of the patient.
 Damage to the nerves might limit the capability of the patient to feel pain.
-So, this means that people with diabetes might not feel the development of the ulcers in its early stages.
+So, this means that those with diabetes might not feel the development of the ulcers in its early stages.

 Robert Simpson is a researcher at the National Physical Laboratory.
 According to Simpson, this scanning device might notice areas of inflammation.

 Therefore this is an in a way a thermal imaging camera core.
-It is sensitive to the infrared that has a strong bond with the temperature, so this offers you a temperature map.
+It is sensitive to the infrared that has a strong bond with the temperature, so this offers a temperature map.